 Alkalinity is the measure of water’s ability to buffer itself from wide swings in pH.
 (So, it’s the yin to pH’s yang.)
 If your alkalinity is low, your water will become corrosive.
 This can cause stains on your pool’s surface.
 If your alkalinity is high, your water will become cloudy or scaly, with a white film.
 This can plug filters, which reduces circulation

 The recommended range for your total alkalinity is a minimum of 60 ppm to a maximum of 180 ppm, with 80-100 ppm being ideal.
 The recommended range for fiberglass pools is 80-120 ppm.

 Next, let’s talk about calcium hardness (CH).
 Hard water in your pool, just like in your shower, can cause etching on your fiberglass pool’s surface, as well as pits in your concrete and pool deck and trouble with your grout, so it’s really important to keep your CH level under control.

-The recommended range for your CH is a minimum of 150 ppm to a maximum 1000 ppm, with 200–400 ppm being ideal.
+The recommended range for your CH is a minimum of 150 ppm to a maximum 200 ppm.
 For fiberglass pools, you should stay on the lower end of the ideal range.